 Climate change is causing more extreme weather phenomena.
-Heat waves and droughts, but also extreme rainfall leading to flooding are the other side of the same coin.
+Heat waves and droughts, but also extreme rainfall leading to flooding, are two sides of the same coin.
 Removing excess paving and creating green zones can make built-up areas climate-proof.
 This limits heat stress and allows more water to infiltrate, which helps to avoid both flooding and the effects of drought.

 More greenery means a lower temperature in built-up areas.
 In heat, the evaporation of moisture from the plants and tree leaves lowers the air temperature.
 More sunlight will also reflect, which means that the area heats up less and the trees provide a pleasant cooler shade.
 That is why investing in green infrastructure such as urban trees and forests, parks and green squares, private and public green spaces is so important.
 Hardening, on the other hand, exacerbates heat stress.